 \section{Introduction}

 Bayesian inference provides a principled route to uncertainty quantification and the incorporation of prior knowledge.
-In practice, however, repeatedly solving inference problems (e.g., across datasets, hyperparameters, or environments) is computationally expensive. \emph{Amortized Bayesian inference (ABI)} addresses this by learning a mapping from observations to posterior approximations, yielding fast test-time inference.
+In practice, however, repeatedly solving inference problems (e.g., across datasets, hyperparameters, or environments) is computationally expensive. \emph{Amortised Bayesian inference (ABI)} addresses this by learning a mapping from observations to posterior approximations, yielding fast test-time inference.
 Recent transformer-based ABI methods have shown impressive single-pass inference for small-data regimes \citep{pfns, hollmann2022tabpfn, hollmann2025accurate}.

 Yet two limitations persist.
 First, most ABI models \emph{fix the prior} during training; changing the prior at test time typically requires retraining or fine-tuning.
 Second, methods that offer some prior flexibility usually \emph{do not preserve family structure} between prior and posterior, hindering sequential composition (filtering/smoothing), where the posterior must become the next-step prior.
-Complementary lines in amortized SBI \citep{cranmer2020frontier} and sensitivity-aware prior amortization \citep{elsemuller2023sensitivity} underscore the need for flexible priors, but do not maintain the at-least approximate conjugacy needed for recursive updates.
+Complementary lines in amortised SBI \citep{cranmer2020frontier} and sensitivity-aware amortisation \citep{elsemuller2023sensitivity} underscore the need for flexible priors, but do not maintain the at-least approximate conjugacy needed for recursive updates.

-We introduce \emph{Distribution Transformers (DTs)}, a transformer-based architecture that \textbf{(i)} performs single-pass amortized inference, \textbf{(ii)} supports \emph{prior amortization} across a family of priors at test time, and \textbf{(iii)} approximates \emph{conjugacy} between prior and posterior, enabling clean sequential composition when needed.
-Concretely, DTs embed priors as a tokenized sequence (representing a Gaussian Mixture Model, or GMM, approximation), condition on observations with a permutation-equivariant decoder, and output a posterior in the \emph{same} family.
-Training spans a distribution over priors, enabling prior-amortization.
+We introduce \emph{Distribution Transformers (DTs)}, a transformer-based architecture that \textbf{(i)} performs single-pass amortised inference, \textbf{(ii)} amortises inference \emph{across a family of priors at test time}, and \textbf{(iii)} approximates \emph{conjugacy} between prior and posterior, enabling clean sequential composition when needed.
+Concretely, DTs embed priors as a tokenised sequence (representing a Gaussian Mixture Model, or GMM, approximation), condition on observations with a permutation-equivariant decoder, and output a posterior in the \emph{same} family.
+Training spans a distribution over priors, enabling prior-amortisation.